Detailed guides to painful problems, treatments & more

 Carl Sagan

-Although some cells are couch potatoes and spend their entire lives anchored to the same moist patch of biological real estate, it is important to understand that cells are by no means passive or inert.
+Although some cells are like barnacles and spend their whole lives anchored to the same moist patch of biological real estate, it is important to understand that cells are by no means passive or inert, and many of them are downright mobile.

-Somehow (and this is one of the great mysteries of biology), cells can be extremely athletic and mobile.
+Somehow, cells can be extremely athletic.
 An angry immune system cell at work, for instance, floats like a butterfly and stings like a bee more than any boxer could ever imagine: their speed, reach and agility is truly astounding.
 Moving pictures of them are always startling: we are full of critters.

 Lively critters.